-Entire males will roam the neighbourhood looking for a female to mate with.
-Both of these can cause cats to become underweight.
+Entire males roam their territory looking for a female to mate with.
+Both of these can cause weight loss.
 When your cat has been desexed, his or her mind is no longer on finding a partner.
-So, while a desexed cat won’t gain weight as a result of the operation, an entire cat “may” lose weight because he or she has other things on their mind.
+So, while a desexed cat won’t gain weight as a result of the operation, an entire cat may lose weight because he or she has other things on their mind.

-If you find your cat is putting on weight, it is recommended that you seek advice from your vet, NEVER put your cat on a diet without veterinary supervision as this can lead to a life-threatening condition called Hepatic Lipidosis.
+If you find your cat is putting on weight, speak to your veterinarian.
+NEVER put your cat on a diet without veterinary supervision as this can lead to a life-threatening condition called Hepatic Lipidosis.
 Regular exercise will also ensure your cat doesn’t become overweight.

 Not at all, in fact, it is better to have her spayed before 6 months of age to prevent an unwanted pregnancy.

-Cats must be 6 months before they can be desexed:
+Cats must be six months before they can be desexed

-With modern anaesthetics, cats can now be safely desexed as young as 8 weeks of age.
-For further information on early desexing, read this article.
-Early spay/neuter.
+With modern anesthetics, cats can now be safely desexed as young as eight weeks of age.

 Many declawed cats are surrendered to shelters because of behavioural problems they developed after being declawed including biting and refusal to use their litter tray.